 Changing Me Knowledge Social and Emotional Skills Questions for Family Learning Ages 6-7 Know that life cycles exist in nature Can appreciate that changes will happen What is a life cycle?
 Form 2 Know that aging is a natural process including old-age and that some can be controlled and others not How have you changed since you were a baby?
 Know that some changes are out of an individual's control Be able to express how they feel about changes How will you change over the next year / 5 years / 20 years?
 Know how their bodies have changed from Show appreciation for people who are older What changes can you / can't you control? when they were a baby and that they will continue to change as they age Can recognise the independence and responsibilities they have now compared to Which parts are your private parts?
 Know the physical differences between male being a baby or toddler Who is allowed to see them? and female bodies Can say what greater responsibilities and freedoms they may have in the future What would you do if someone was touching you and you didn't like it?
 Know the correct names for private body parts Can say who they would go to for help if worried or scared Who can you talk to if you ever feel worried or frightened? (at school / at home) Know that private body parts are special and that no one has the right to hurt these Can say what types of touch they find What is your favourite part of Jigsaw lessons?
-Know who to ask for help if they are worried comfortable/ uncomfortable or frightened Be able to confidently ask someone to stop Know there are different types of touch and if they are being hurt or frightened that some are acceptable and some are unacceptable Can say what they are looking forward to in the next year puberty) between baby, toddler, child, teenage responsibility can increase with age.
-As part of body (those kept private by underwear: vagina parts of the body, including a lesson on inappr and emotions.
-They are also taught where the les in nature including that of humans.
-They ref er, adult and old -age.
-Within this, children also f a school's safeguarding duty, pupils are re-tar a, anus, penis, testicle, vulva).
-They are also re ropriate touch and assertiveness.
-Children prac y can get help if worried or frightened.
-Change n occur with change are explored and discusse discuss how independence, freedoms and ught the correct words for private parts of the minded that nobody has the right to hurt these tise a range of strategies for managing feelings is taught as a natural and normal part of Key Vocabulary - t, Fully grown, Growing up, Old, Young, Chang ine, Freedom, Responsibilities, Male, Female, V
+Know who to ask for help if they are worried comfortable/ uncomfortable or frightened Be able to confidently ask someone to stop Know there are different types of touch and if they are being hurt or frightened that some are acceptable and some are unacceptable Can say what they are looking forward to in the next year In this Puzzle children look at different life cycles in nature including that of humans.
+They reflect on the changes that occur (not including puberty) between baby, toddler, child, teenager, adult and old -age.
+Within this, children also discuss how independence, freedoms and responsibility can increase with age.
+As part of a school's safeguarding duty, pupils are re-taught the correct words for private parts of the body (those kept private by underwear: vagina, anus, penis, testicle, vulva).
+They are also reminded that nobody has the right to hurt these parts of the body, including a lesson on inappropriate touch and assertiveness.
+Children practise a range of strategies for managing feelings and emotions.
+They are also taught where they can get help if worried or frightened.
+Change is taught as a natural and normal part of growing up and the range of emotions that can occur with change are explored and discussed.
+Key Vocabulary Change, Grow, Control, Life cycle, Baby, Adul t, Fully grown, Growing up, Old, Young, Chang ine, Freedom, Responsibilities, Male, Female,